Can any Lifter REALLY Keep Gaining

 Chapter 11: Simple Cycling Programs for Older Lifters...
 Why "Training Heavy" all the time is a mistake...
 Three different cycling program listing sets, reps and suggested starting weights, each designed to help you hit new personal records in several different lifts...
 The influence of job, family and other time constraints...
 A sixteen-week cycle...
 Alternating easy weks and hard weeks...
 How an older lifter should determine a 1-rep max

 Chapter 12: Sets, Reps, Weight and the Stabilizing Principle...
-The absolute worst training mistake that Brooks ever made -- and how you can easily avoid making in in yor own training...
+The absolute worst training mistake that Brooks ever made -- and how you can easily avoid making it work in your own training...
 How three sixteen year olds equaled one 47-year old...
 The 5 x 5 training system...
 Variations of 5 x 5 training...
 Reg Park's Training...
 5 x 2 training and cycling

 Seen enough and ready to